pgina/docs/local_machine.md

-If this is not the desired outcome from this scenario, one solution is to enable the authorization stage for the LocalMachine plugin and make sure that the "mirror local groups" option is enabled and the "authorize all authenticated user" option is also enabled.
+If this is not the desired outcome from this scenario, one solution is to enable the authorization stage for the LocalMachine plugin and make sure that the "mirror local groups" option is enabled and the "authorize all authenticated users" option is also enabled.

 Also, note that you probably want to make sure that the LocalMachine plugin executes **last** in the gateway stage.
 This is because there may be other